wayneIBM/vpc-on-classic/faq.md

 # FAQs
 {: #faqs}

+## Can I connect my VPC to my other IBM Cloud workloads?
+{: #faq-0}

+Yes.
+For details, refer to [Setting up access to your classic infrastructure](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

 ## What is the limit on the number of characters in a VPC name?
 {: #faq-1}